 Song quotes (just one point for song)

-Through the storm we reach the shore, You give it all, but I want more And I'm waiting for you.
+- Through the storm we reach the shore, You give it all, but I want more And I'm waiting for you. - 2.
+We can go dancing, we can go walking, as long as we're together.